Daemon

 Interacting with the daemon

 is really straightforward.
-How to creating a daemon instance is shown below:
+Creating a daemon instance is shown below:

 use cw_orch::prelude::*;

-// We can now create a daemon.
+// We start by creating a daemon.
 This daemon will be used to interact with the chain.

 .build()